AG7GN/fe-pi/README.md

 1. Save Audio Settings (usually not required)

-	These audio settings should save automatically, but for good measure store them again by running:
+	These audio settings should save automatically, but for good measure you can store them again by running:

 		sudo alsactl store